-A Weekend Away With ATP Members to the Wonderful Lake District
+A Weekend Away With ATP Members for Some Wonderful Lake District Photography

-As part of our “one or two” trips away each year, myself and a bunch of the members from ATP visited the Lake District in Cumbria a couple of weeks ago.
-If you have yet to visit the Lakes, I can highly recommend that you make it part of your holiday schedule even if you live abroad (two of our members drove up from Spain to include the meet as part of their annual pilgrimage to the UK).
+As part of our “one or two” trips away each year, myself and a bunch of the members from ATP met up for some Lake District photography in Cumbria a couple of weeks ago.
+If you have yet to visit the Lakes, I can highly recommend that you make it part of your holiday schedule.
+That is, even if you live abroad (two of our members drove up from Spain to include the meet as part of their annual pilgrimage to the UK).

 Peace, tranquility, solitude, fresh air, no traffic, breath-taking scenery, good walks and great pubs!

 The accommodation sorted by one of our members from Scotland was stunning and I would highly recommend a visit.
 We stayed in two large cottages with a further annex attached and all three were connected and accessible by everyone.
 Some rooms had en-suite wet-rooms for showers and both cottages had good sized kitchens and living areas with large working fireplaces.

 So, after a 6 hour drive and 350 miles, I made it to the Lake District with time to spare.
 I made the most of it and explored a little whilst shooting some of the local area.